dkharazi/oldnotes/basic_statistics/02_random_variables.md

 ## Definition
+- A random variable is neither random or a variable; it is instead deterministic and a function
-- Represents a function that maps a single value from the sample space to a realization that is any single real number
+- Specifically, a random variable is a deterministic function that maps a single value from the sample space to a realization that is any single real number
         - Mathematically, defined as X: Ω → ℝ such that ω ↦ X(ω)
                 - Where ω∈Ω and X(ω)∈ℝ
                 - Ω is a set that represents the domain of the random variable function